Stormwater Management at Rowan-Virtua SOM

 In order to remain in compliance with this permit and the associated regulations, the School is required to maintain a Stormwater Pollution Prevention Plan (SPPP) which ensures that the School is following best practices in its daily operations to keep pollutants out of our stormwater system.
 These best practices cover a variety of areas in Facilities such as construction, vehicle fueling, and outdoor storage of materials such as ice melting products or mulch, employee training, and more.

-A copy of Rowan-Virtua SOM’s SPPP is available for download.
+A copy of Rowan-Virtua SOM’s SPPP and Maps is available for download.

 Learn More